Ahnfelt/commandline/README.md

 )(Arguments)
 ```

 The line `optional(EntityTypeParser, "-t", "--entitytype", "ENTITYTYPE")` uses a custom argument parser `EntityTypeParser`.
-It's optional, and the argument is given as `-t ...`, `--entitytype ...` or as a fallback, the environment variable `ENTITY_TYPE`.
+It's optional, and the argument is given as `-t ...`, `--entitytype ...` or as a fallback, the value of the environment variable `ENTITYTYPE`.

 The `branch` is used to branch on subcommands, eg. `commit` in `git commit`.